 The Admissions Committee may grant applicants provisional admission to a graduate program.
 Typically, these are applicants whose area of undergraduate studies is not in the proposed degree field, whose evaluation by the Admissions Committee reveals deficiencies in one or more of the foundation areas normally considered pre-requisite for success in the respective graduate program, but for whom there is nonetheless sufficient promise as potential graduate students.

-For each applicant in this category, the Admissions Committee will specify an appropriate non-credit course sequence (see Foundation Course Program as designated for each graduate program) that the candidate must successfully complete before being permitted to proceed to graduate-level courses.
-Successful completion of this course sequence, assessed at the end of each term by the Academic Committee, will require achievement of a cumulative GPA of 3.0 or higher in this sequence.
-However, no credit towards the graduate degree will be given for successful completion of this sequence.
+For each applicant in this category, the Admissions Committee will credit course sequence (see Foundation Course Program as designated for each graduate program) that the candidate must successfully complete.
+No credit towards the graduate degree will be given for successful completion of this sequence.